 Hauge Aqua's believes that the current production platform based on open pen systems is too weak to sustain significant growth, recognised environmental performance and societal expectation.
 Hauge Aqua's ambition is to provide a trustworthy and competitive alternative production platform.

-By our excellent team and collaborative partners, we offer the industry a fully contained system in which we address many of current costly challenges that apply in today's farming.
+By our excellent team and collaborating partners, we offer the industry a fully contained system in which we address many of current costly challenges that apply in today's farming.

 - The sheltered workplace addresses health and safety for the staff by eliminating many high-risk operations

-- Due to the level-separated intake- and outflow of water the pen to pen, as well as site to site infection pressure are dramatically reduced
+- Due to the level-separated intake- and outflow of water the pen to pen, as well as site to site infection pressure are significantly reduced

-- The design, water flow and stable environment will address fish welfare and performance
+- The design, water flow and stable environment inside the egg will facilitate fish welfare and performance

-- The closed containment and feeding regimes enable more accurate feeding without any loss of uneaten feed
+- The closed containment and feeding regimes enable more accurate feeding without loss of uneaten feed

-- The robust unit will reduce risk of escape during sea phase
+- The robust unit will reduce and maybe eliminate risk of escape during sea phase

-- The retrieving of particulate faeces, will enable to reduces discharge and provide an opportunity to increase production per site
+- The retrieval of particulate faeces, will reduce organic discharge and provide an opportunity to increase production per site

 The Geometrical Shape

 The egg targets to replace the large circular net pens used in today's typical site set-up.
 Likewise, it is designed to be supported by existing infrastructure such as the feed barge and electrical power.
 It is towed into the anchoring frame while still empty of water.
-Once inside the frame and plugged to power, the pumps start and gradually the egg will sink until it reaches its operating position.
+Once inside the frame and plugged to power, valves are opened in the bottom and gradually the egg will sink until it reaches its operating position.
 The tank is then moored horizontally into existing mooring system in a farm.

-The egg-structure is fully enclosed.
 The unique water flow enables the system to draw inlet water segregated from where outlet water is released.
 The inlets are located in the bottom of the egg.
-Water enters by the use of two main pumps that suck water from below 20 metres.
-The water flows in a circular movement to the top where it exits the tank 4 meters below surface.
+Water enters by the use of two main pumps that suck water from 17-38 metres depending on the size of the unit.
+The water is put in a circular movement by trusters and eventually to the top where it exit the tank 3-6 meters below surface.
 Water quality and volume can be controlled, ensuring steady oxygen levels and also de-gassing of carbon dioxide.
-The bottom entry makes sure that lice larvae do not enter the pen since salmon lice larvae natural habitat predominantly is in the top layer.
+The bottom entry avoids lice larvae to enter the unit since salmon lice larvae natural habitat predominantly is in the top layer.
 The water inlet and outlet is double-secured so that escape is not possible.

-Although not widely recognised as a challenge today, improving the control of feed spillage and collection of particulate material, significantly improves the industry use of resources.
+Improving the control of feed spillage and collection of organic solids (fish faeces), significantly improves the industry use of resources.

 Feeding accurately is alleviated by use of a contained system.
-The up-going stream of water keep the feed pellets accessible for the fish for a longer period than in open systems where uneaten feed drifts out of the pen by the current.
+The horisontal and upwards water current keeps the feed pellets accessible for the fish for a longer period than in open systems where uneaten feed drifts out of the pen by the current.

 The shape of the egg will increase the speed of the water and hence vertical and centripetal forces on particles as the water flows to the top of the tank.
-These forces are utilised to trap particles and retain them in a circular holding tank.
-While most of the water is discharged through main valves, the technology aims to filtered off particulate fish faeces and contain it in a circular ring tank embedded in the buoyancy structure.
-Once retained in the circular tank the by-products can be collected and removed.
-Particulate material (fish faeces and uneaten food if necessary) collected in the tank can be used as a valuable resource.
+These forces may be utilised to trap particles and retain them from being discharged.
+While most of the water is discharged through main valves, the technology aims to filtered off solid fish faeces in the bottom pit of the unit by a constant extraction of water which is brought to particle filters.
+Organic solids (fish faeces and uneaten food if necessary) are collected in the tank and can either be recylcled (feed) or be used as a valuable resource.

 Operating and controlling the environment

-Light is controlled 24 hours a day inside the egg.
-The fish avoids direct sunlight may be supplied with the ideal amount and wavelength of light.
+Light is possible to control 24 hours a day inside the egg.
+The fish may be supplied with the ideal amount and wavelength of light.
 As opposed to open net pens where oxygen can vary by season, upwelling and tide, the egg provides an opportunity to keep oxygen at adequate levels at all times.

 Utilization of Sites

 The robust egg-shape and material makes it suitable for today's locations.
-Because of the reduction of discharge of nutrients, due to the aforementioned collection of fish faeces with the particle trap, one can produce more fish per site within the same discharge consent.
+Because of the reduction of discharge of nutrients, due to the aforementioned collection of fish faeces, one may produce more fish per site within the same discharge consent.
 The fish farmers can operate many eggs from the same land base or feed barge.
-This opens up for sites that may hold more fish than today.
+This enables more efficient use of designated aquaculture area than today.

-The egg opens up for new areas for fish farming both because lice and escapes no longer represent an unacceptable risk, and also, the technology is not depending on high current sites since all water is pumped.
+The egg opens up for new areas for fish farming both because lice and escapes no longer represent an unacceptable risk.

 Health and safety of personnel in daily operations of the unit is important.
-Most important contribution to health and safety is the significant reduction in high-risk operations.
+The most important contribution to health and safety is the significant reduction in high-risk operations.

 Apart from this, the docking area is well defined and secured.
 While inside the unit, the operator is sheltered from waves, splash, rain and wind as well as enjoying a comfortable air temperature.